mariarrt94/heatmap-devmicro/README.md

+# Shocks in farms

-# Elaboration of heatmaps comparing frecuency of shocks experienced by farms with the size of the farm
+Heatmaps comparing frecuency of shocks experienced by farms with the size of the farm